VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 ## Chapter 7
-# Adding Resilience, new Bounded Contexts, and Features
+# Adding Resilience, New Bounded Contexts, and Features

 *To be decided*